ixoncloud/edge-app-gps-data-logger/README.md

 - GPS antenna connected and device placed with open sky access
 - IXON Cloud account
 - Access to the SecureEdge Pro local web interface
+- Ensure your environment is properly set up by following this guide: [Running custom Docker applications on the SecureEdge Pro](https://support.ixon.cloud/s/article/Running-custom-Docker-applications-on-the-SecureEdge-Pro).

 ## Quick Start